-These empanadas are a quick and easy preparation with a filling of turkey, mashed potatoes, and dressing, along with some complementary seasonings.
+These empanadas, which originated in Spain, are easy to prepare.
+This recipe features a tasty filling of turkey, mashed potatoes, and dressing, along with some complementary seasonings.
 Refrigerated pie crusts make this recipe especially easy.

-The turkey empanadas are a fabulous way to use all of your Thanksgiving leftovers, and the little hand-held pies are delicious with cranberry sauce on the side.
+The turkey empanadas are a fabulous way to use all of your holiday leftovers, and the little hand-held pies are delicious with cranberry sauce on the side.

 - 1 (14-ounce) package refrigerated pie crust sheets